-My arms flung out wide, as if to take the world in.
+My arms flung out wide as if to take the world in.
 Spinning, lashing, grinding the chilly air – alive.

 My coat, flying open: A splash of color-bright and blatant-not to be missed.
 As sharp and poignant as my recently downed espresso.

 Up in the morning and on my way…a quick cup of coffee (coffee is espresso, nothing else) down the hatch.
-My fuel, just like the train needed its to plow its way through the Po Valley.
+My fuel, just like the train needed to plow its way through the Po Valley.

-Here was the essence of modern urban life: motion, change, strength and intensity.
+Here was the essence of modern urban life: motion, change, strength, and intensity.
 Forward-onward.
 Cup after cup…we were young busy men with no time to spare.

-Now, 50 years later, I sit stolidly, solidly in my small room preparing a different cup.
+Now, 50 years later, I sit solidly, solidly in my small room preparing a different cup.
 Alone with my few utensils, I sit and slowly grind the beans – freshly roasted.
 The same beans but a different brew, no longer spurting out of the fantasmographic espresso machine.